We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - have kidney stones

-Additionally, antacids that contain aspirin can be a risk to people who take the following medications:
+Additionally, antacids that contain aspirin can be a

 Persistent symptoms of excess stomach acid could indicate a more serious condition that could worsen without treatment.
 The American College of Gastroenterology advise that a person see a doctor if they are using OTC antacids two or more times a week.